Voyagin

-Voyagin is a travel activities marketplace that enables travelers and locals to book tickets and tours in Asia and parts of Europe and the US.

 History

 The company was founded in January 2011 originally under the name of FindJPN by Masashi Takahashi and Hiroyuki Hayashi.
 Tushar Khandelwal came on board in 2012 and they relaunched the brand as Voyagin, a more global approach to booking tours and activities.
 It started as part of Open Network Lab, a Japanese incubator, and then raised seed funding from Digital Garage and other investors in 2012.

 They then raised a second round of funding of $500,000 in 2014, led by Singapore National Research Foundation and Jungle Ventures.

-On July 2, 2015, Rakuten announced their majority-stake acquisition of Voyagin after 6 months of talks, for an undisclosed figure, with the aim to expand their market share of the Asia travel industry.
+On 2 July 2015, Rakuten announced their majority-stake acquisition of Voyagin after 6 months of talks, for an undisclosed figure, with the aim to expand their market share of the Asia travel industry.

-On April 20, 2020, Rakuten announced the decision to merge Voyagin into Rakuten.
-The absorption-type merger was completed on July 1, 2020.
+On 20 April 2020, Rakuten announced the decision to merge Voyagin into Rakuten.
+The absorption-type merger was completed on 1 July 2020.